Pece17/MagicTheGathering/README.md

 # Magic: The Gathering

-Library of Magic: The Gathering cards and decks
+Library of Magic: The Gathering cards and decks.

 (A) = Alternate (including Showcase cards)